-Looking for tips for hiring sales reps?
-Lucky for you, we have them.
+Looking for tips for hiring and interviewing sales reps?
+We're here to help!

 Here at Criteria for Success, we help clients across many industries with everything regarding sales.
 That includes hiring and recruiting the right sales reps for their teams.

-This blog is a compilation of what we have learned in 5 digestible tips.
-So, what are you waiting for?
-Read on for our tips for hiring sales reps.
+This blog post is a compilation of what we have learned in 5 digestible tips.

 5 Tips for Hiring Sales Reps